Dual Diagnosis Treatment Crownpoint, NM

 Crownpoint Healthcare Facility

-Crownpoint Healthcare Facility is a dual diagnosis treatment center in Crownpoint, NM that offers treatment for substance abuse and mental health disorders that include obsessive compulsive disorder as well as paranoid personality disorder.
+Crownpoint Healthcare Facility is a dual-diagnosis treatment center in Crownpoint, NM that offers treatment services for mental health and substance abuse disorders that include post-traumatic stress disorder as well as thought disorders.

 Address: Highway Junction 57 Route 9, Crownpoint, NM 87313 in McKinley County